 It's something new!
 MIX 94.1’s Kathy Vogel has found some awesome new tunes not being played in the Canton/Akron/Cleveland area and she’s exposing it.
 Tune in for OUT OF THE BOX with Kathy Vogel!
 New Music first, Sundays from 3pm til 5pm exclusively on Canton's Best Mix, Mix 94.1.

-Have you joined the WHBC Fan Club?
-The more times you enter, the better your chances of winning stuff!
-And we’ll still keep you up-to-date with all the great things happening at Mix 94.1 including meet & greets, special events, contests and special offers.
-See ya in the club!
+Have you joined the Mix 94.1 Fan Club?
+As a member, the more times you enter a particular contest, the better your chances of winning stuff!
+And sometimes, simply by just being a member you can win!
+Plus you'll be kept up-to-date with all the great things happening at Mix 94.1 including special events, programming, contests and special offers.

 When the weather turns nasty, turn to Mix 94.1!
-DeLuca & Kathy will let you know about the latest school and business closings and delays.
-Stay ahead of the storm, click through for our WeatherThreat page.
+DeLuca & Kathy will let you know about the latest in weather plus closings and delays.
+Stay ahead of the storm, click through for our WeatherThreat page and AccuWeather.

 MIX 94.1 "Retro Bistro" with Kayleigh Kriss.
 Each weekday morning DeLuca & Kathy play the Retro Play of the Day!
 When you hear it during Kayleigh Kriss' Retro Bistro, be the 5th caller @ 330-450-9400 and win a $25 gift card from an area restaurant!
 It's a lunch hour (noon-1pm) filled with your favorite 80s & 90s tunes!
 Requests are welcomed!
 Click here for details.